mcopanos/mockup-design-0/README.md

 This project design was created by the wonderful people at Mostly Serious.
 To get some practice in they let me use some of their older designs the were not used in production.
-I myself did not design this project. this was not their exact content, I just use the page layout and added dummy content.
+I myself did not design this project.
+This was not their exact content, I just use the page layout and added dummy content.

 ## About this project

-This project was built using SASS and the create-react-cli In the project directory, you can run:
+This project was built using SASS and the create-react-cli.<br>
+To view, just clone this repo to your machine and in the project directory, you can run:

 ### `npm start`